Are good sales people born or made?

 Build rapport with your clients.
 Make it a key sales skill.
 When sales teams truly 'click' with clients they can achieve great things.
 This should be a premeditated and subtle focus of every sales team and is easy to learn and incredible powerful!

-Have a question for Debbie?
-Ask or leave a comment below!
+Have a question for Debbie or want to leave a comment?
+Click here.